jdan/tinman/README.md

 ## Templates

-Tinman uses [EJS](http://embeddedjs.com/) for templates and includes the
+Tinman uses [EJS](http://embeddedjs.com/) templates and includes the
 following:

 * **article.ejs** for templating an individual article